Statiko-dev/statiko.dev/content/en/docs/Set Up/4-run-standalone.md

 ### About the data folder and temporary file systems

-If your server is running within an **Azure Virtual Machine**, or another provider that offers an ephemeral, directly-attached disk, you might consider storing Statiko's data folder in there.
+If your server is running within a platform that offers an ephemeral, directly-attached disk (e.g. Azure Virtual Machines), you might consider storing Statiko's data folder in there.
 Doing this can give you significant performance benefits, thanks to much faster disk I/O.

 In fact, as long as the folder containing the configuration data for Statiko is on a durable storage, there is no harm in storing the data folder on a temporary disk.
-In case the data got lost, Statiko will easily re-create it once the app starts.
+In case the data got lost, Statiko will easily re-create it as soon as the node starts.

 Assuming your temporary disk is mounted on `/mnt/data`, to store your Statiko data folder there run: